-"I really felt sorry," he continued. "that the man who stole the horse was killed, for horse stealing is a sin that I always felt like forgiving a man for.
-The sin of covetousness never touches gold and feel no envy of the owner, on | into the fire iron and come out stee like a cross between a crab and a lob- of I should-well, I should advise the Man, he began it.-Burdette. ster.
-This specimen was brought owner to keep his stable door fastened. my congregation in Ohio would say 1 Gazette.
+"I really felt sorry," he continued, "that the man who stole the horse was killed, for horse stealing is a sin that I always felt like forgiving a man for.
+The sin of covetousness never touches of I should-well, I should advise the | Man, he began it .- Burdette. owner to keep his stable door fastened.
+Of course this is not for publication | Rabbits are mercenary; when one marfor if such candil talk got into print ries he is sure of taking a haress. - Yonkers my congregation in Ohio would say 1 Gazette.

 was lacking in orthodoxy and the regular clerical dignity.
-You must recollect that clergymen while away from home do not as a rule act as dignifiedly as when they are in their parish, aminer had an interview with Rev. and I am no exception to the rule.
+You must recollect that clergymen while away from home do not as a rule act as dignifiedly as when they are in their parish, and I am no exception to the rule.

 Willy Vanderbilt's Row with His Chef.

-Announcement of the row between William K. Vanderbilt and his \$10,000 society is very much interested and amused, says the Newport correspondent of the New York Herald.

-Whether the chef, Mr. Joseph, was but certain it is that the rupture is irreparable and that M. et Mme.
+Announcement of the row between William K. Vanderbilt and his \$10,000 chef is the sensation of the hour and society is very much interested and amused, says the Newport correspondent of the New York Herald.
+Whether the chef.
+Mr. Joseph, was discharged, or whether he discharged Mr. Vanderbilt, is not definitely known, but certain it is that the rupture is irreparable and that M. et Mme.
 Dagniol will sail for Europe Wednesday, going directly to Paris.
 The trouble arose over a pair of par-

 Toujours perdrix never fails to cause trouble in even the best-regulated families and the Vanderbilt's are not exempt from the common woes of humanity.
-These partridges were served in a manner that did not suit Mrs. Van-"Take them away," she said to the butler.
+These partridges were served in a manner that did not suit Mrs. Vanbutler.
 "They are not good."